intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

   eltwise_injector.escape_regs(reg_type::zmm, addr_dst.getIdx());
 }
 ```
-**NOTE:Injector will avoid allocate special usage registers such as **`RCX,RDX,RSI,RDI,RSP`**. upper level op dose not need to tell injector the usage information of these registers.**
+**NOTE:eltwise_injector will avoid allocating special usage registers such as **`RCX,RDX,RSI,RDI,RSP`**. upper-level op does not need to tell injector the usage information of these registers.**
 <a name="zfFIG"></a>
-#### step3.Apply the postops where you want and then prepare the LUT at the end of the kernel.
+#### step3.
+Apply the postops where you want and then prepare the LUT at the end of the kernel.
 ```cpp
 void jit_eltwiseop_t::generate() {
   this->preamble();